Adidas has just announced the Adidas GMR – a sensor and insole that you can place into your shoe, and then have it detect your moves on the pitch.

 Powered by Google’s ‘Project Jacquard’ connected clothing initiative (which so far is mostly known just for a smart jacket), the Adidas GMR can measure your kicks, shot power, distance and speed.

-Those sound like useful metrics for any footballer, but this is particularly aimed at players of FIFA Mobile Ultimate Team (available on iOS and Android), as by completing challenges and achieving milestones you can earn in-game rewards, such as coins and skill boosts.
+Those sound like useful metrics for any footballer, but this is particularly aimed at players of FIFA Mobile Ultimate Team (available on iOS (opens in new tab) and Android (opens in new tab)), as by completing challenges and achieving milestones you can earn in-game rewards, such as coins and skill boosts.